wvwatson/bdd-legacy/README.markdown

 **Requirements**

 You must have [ruby](http://www.ruby-lang.org/en/downloads/) and [rubygems](http://rubyforge.org/frs/?group_id=126)
-This gem is made specifically for use on windows (it uses win32ole).
-The sql server parts will not work on mac or linux.
+The sql server helpers in this gem use the win32ole which is only available on windows.
+Everything else will work on mac or linux.

 **Installation**